Famous Philosophers: What Did Plato Believe?

 A Just State

-- Plato believes that the perfect state would contain the 4 qualities of: wisdom, courage, self-discipline and justice.
+Plato believed that the perfect state would contain four qualities: wisdom, courage, self-discipline and justice.

 - Wisdom comes from the Ruler's knowledge and wise decisions.